itbellix/baton-robotic-rehab/README.md

 ## Brief guide to our code
-In order to run our code, you will need 3 different terminals (let's call them _terminal-1_, _terminal-2_ and _terminal-3_).
-On all of them, navigate to your local version of this repository, and source your ROS distribution, and the `iiwa-ros` (as `$ $PATH-to-iiwa$/iiwa_ros/devel/setup.bash`).
+In order to run our code, you will need 4 different terminals (I choose to keep things separate, but a ROS package + launchfile would be cleaner).
+On all of them, navigate to your local version of this repository, and source your ROS distribution, and the catkin workspace containing `iiwa-impedance-control`.
 Then, assuming that you are running things in simulation:
-- on _terminal-1_: run `roslaunch Code/launch/controller.launch simulation:=true`
+- on _terminal-1_: run `roslaunch Code/launch/bringup.launch simulation:=true`

+- then, on the other terminals, activate a virtual environment created on the basis of the [requirements.txt](https://github.com/itbellix/baton-robotic-rehab/blob/main/requirements.txt), and then:
-- on _terminal-2_: run `python Code/Python/robot_control.py --simulation=true`
+  - on _terminal-2_: run `python Code/scripts/robot_control.py --simulation=true`
-on _terminal-2_:
-  1. activate the OpenSimAD Conda environment
+  - on _terminal-3_: run `python Code/scripts/TO_main.py --simulation=true`
-  2. run `python Code/Python/TO_main.py --simulation=true`
+  - on _terminal-3_: run `python estimate_muscle_activation.py --simulation=true`

 If everything was installed correctly, you will see the Gazebo environment with the Kuka robot, and you should be prompted with a selection menu as below:

 <img src="Media/selection_menu.png" height="150" />

 Then, you can input `a` so that the robot moves to the starting position for the therapy.
 Once the position has been reached, you will see a strain map being brought up on the screen, and you will be able to input `s` so that the simulated experiment can start.
 By default, experiment 1 will be executed (where we assume position-dependent strains in the rotator cuff tendons).
+This can be changed in `scripts/experimental_parameters.py`.

 Overall, the windows that you will see should look like, displaying the generation of rehabilitation trajectories that minimize the strain on the rotator cuff tendons:

 <img src="Media/display_baton_sim.png" height="200" />

 ### Trouble-shooting
+- **Slow execution**: note that running everything on one machine can be quite slow.
+For this, in our experiments we employed an external workstation to run the robot controller (_terminal-1_ above), and to run a `rqt` GUI for visualization of contact wrenches and estimated muscle activations.
+Then, a normal laptop was used to run the rest of the scripts.
+Communication between the two machines and the robot was established with a Netgear switch.

 If you encounter any troubles or issues with running the code contained in this repository, feel free to open an issue and report it.
 We will do our best to help you!

 ## License